-2019 Regional Tournament at the Gordon D. Schaber Courthouse in Downtown Sacramento
+The local tournament starts on January 22 at the Gordon D. Schaber Courthouse in downtown Sacramento.

 Welcome to the Mock Trial team page -- this is a team, not a club!
-We start up practicing in mid- to late-October.
+We start up practicing on October 22.
 Practice rounds are in January.
 The local tournament is in February; the state tournament is in March.
 County winners go on to state competition; state winners compete in a national Mock Trial in May.
 The local competition is sponsored by the Sacramento County Office of Education.

 A mock trial is a simulated court trial that features students in the roles of attorneys, witnesses, court clerks, and bailiffs.
 Mock Trial is a competition with teams of nine to twenty students from approximately 20 area schools that study a hypothetical criminal case (new each year), practice and prepare for their day(s) in court.
 Teams are scored by real attorneys on how effectively they present their case.